Three times a week, we do our podcast, Verdict with Ted Cruz.

 That's how it works in a constitutional republic.

-So that's that's usually a given.
+So that's usually a given.

-What is not a given is that you've got, and I know there has been this is not the first time in our history where we've had leaks.
+What is not a given is that you've got, and I know there has been, this is not the first time in our history where we've had leaks.

-So if there's disagreement, Brian, in an agency on an intelligence matter or the way something should be approached, there's normal conversation, I would expect that people talk about their differences.
+So if there's disagreement, Brian, in an agency on an intelligence matter or the way something should be approached, there's normal conversation, I would expect, that people talk about their differences.

-So what is it typically without disclosing information That would be confidential.
+So what is it typically without disclosing information that would be confidential?

 When you were engaged in your activities with the CIA, you had discussions.

-Because I I you I I've represented agency officials before, you had discussions where people might have disagreed on an approach.
+You had discussions where people might have disagreed on an approach.

 What was that supposed to look like when you disagreed?